Pure Comparative Negligence Calculator

 | Attorney Fees | 25-40% | Typically contingency-based |

-Our pure comparative negligence calculator calculator uses a multi-variable formula that accounts for the following inputs:
+Our pure comparative negligence calculator uses a multi-variable formula that accounts for the following inputs:

 - Scenario Complexity — Choose from: Basic / Standard, Typical, Advanced / Complex